survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 When webpack writes bundles, it maintains a **manifest** as well.
 You can find it in the generated *vendor* bundle in this project.
 The manifest describes what files webpack should load.
 It is possible to extract it and start loading the files of the project faster instead of having to wait for the *vendor* bundle to be loaded.

-If the hashes webpack generates change, then the manifest will change as well.
-As a result, the contents of the vendor bundle will change, and it will become invalidated.
+If the hashes webpack generates change, then the manifest changes as well.
+As a result, the contents of the vendor bundle change, and become invalidated.
 The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the *index.html* of the project.

 T> To understand how a manifest is generated in detail, [read the technical explanation at Stack Overflow](https://stackoverflow.com/questions/39548175/can-someone-explain-webpacks-commonschunkplugin/39600793).